QNimbus/k3s-deploy-cli/docs/start-prompt.md

 **Project Context: `k3s-deploy-cli`**

 *   **Overall Goal:** Build a robust Python CLI application to automate the discovery, configuration, lifecycle management, and (eventually) K3s provisioning of Proxmox VE virtual machines.
-*   **Key Reference Documents (Mandatory Review):** You *must* ground your understanding and suggestions in the following documents located in the `/docs` directory.
+*   **Key Reference Documents (Mandatory Review):** You *must* ground your understanding and suggestions in the following documents located in the `.clinerules` directory.
 Treat them as the source of truth for project requirements, design, and current state:
     *   `technical-design.md`: This is the **primary architectural blueprint**.
 It details the system architecture, core components, data models, workflows, and configuration.
 All development must align with this document.
     *   `pdb.md` (Product Design Brief): This outlines the **project vision, target users, user scenarios, and core features** from a product perspective.
 Use this to understand the "why" behind features.
     *   `memory.md`: This document serves as our **shared short-term memory and decision log**.
 It summarizes recent progress, key decisions, and the immediate focus.
 You *must* consult this first to pick up from where we last left off and ensure continuity.